floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

-For instance the instruction ```ADD A,B``` doesn't read or write memory except for the initial opcode fetch, and a normal opcode fetch takes 4 clock cycles.
+For instance the instruction ```ADD A,B``` doesn't read or write memory except for the initial opcode fetch, and a normal opcode fetch takes 4 clock cycles, and indeed the complete cycle count for the ```ADD A,r``` instruction is 4.

-The instruction ```ADD A,n``` on the other hand needs to read the immediate byte operand from memory, so it needs one opcode fetch (4 clock cycles) and a memory read (3 clock cycles), and indeed, the instruction takes 7 clock cycles to complete.
+The instruction ```ADD A,n``` on the other hand needs to read the immediate byte operand from memory, so it needs one opcode fetch (4 clock cycles) and one memory read (3 clock cycles), resulting in 7 clock cycles for the whole instruction.

 This works well except for a few annoying special cases which require 'filler clock cycles', [as can be gathered from this table](https://github.com/floooh/chips/blob/master/info/z80ins.txt).